 Iron isn’t a health hazard, but it’s a homewrecker.
 It makes water taste bad and wreaks havoc on plumbing, appliances and bathroom fixtures, taking a bite out of your budget with needless repairs.

-The straightforward solution is filtration, yet iron filters for well water aren’t well understood.
+The straightforward solution is filtration, yet metal contaminants aren’t well understood.

 Join us as we discuss the technology, decipher the jargon, and consider their features.
-Together, we’ll choose the best iron water filter for your home.
+Together, we’ll choose the right system for your home.

 In this guide, you’ll learn: